 Plus, our master’s is offered 100 percent online.

 You can choose a degree focus that plays to your academic strengths and interests, whether it’s early childhood education, enhanced teaching practices or reading and literacy instruction.
-If you want to choose a specialty area, you can choose from six other focus areas: autism, educational technology, gifted and talented education, human development and learning, middle school education, or response to intervention.
+If you want to choose a specialty area, you can choose from six other focus areas: autism, computer education for teachers, gifted and talented education, human development and learning, middle school education, or response to intervention.

 Our Certificates Add Value and Flexibility